Akifbade/wms/AI-SESSION-CONTEXT.md

 ### Recent Conversation Summary:
 Recent work completed:
 - Fix upload paths: Change from public/uploads to uploads
-- Fix uploads folder configuration for logos and documents

 ### Issues Faced (if any):